dronegirl/dronegirl/README.md

 - 👋 Hi, I’m @dronegirl
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding i usually write code for the automation of tasks I get at work.
-- 🌱 I’m currently learning surveying and geomatics
+- 🌱 I’m currently studying towards a Msc in Geomatics Engineering and working as a Geospatial Data Scientist Graduate Trainee.
 - 💞️ I’m looking to collaborate on geospatial related code
 - 📫 How to reach me Ruvimbo Doreen Supiya on LinkedIn
 - 😄 Pronouns: she/hers